Avinash2308/Avinash2308/README.md

-# Hi there, I'm Avinash 👋
+# Hi there, I'm Avinash Joshi 👋

 Welcome to my GitHub!
 I'm a passionate computer science student with a love for building and exploring new technologies.
 Whether it's solving tough algorithmic challenges or designing interactive web experiences, I thrive on turning ideas into reality.